jelreyes/rain-data-scraper/README.md

 ## Overview

-This repository contains two Python scripts designed to scrape and process data from the PAGASA (Philippine Atmospheric, Geophysical, and Astronomical Services Administration) website:
+This repository contains two Python scripts designed to scrape and process data from the [PAGASA (Philippine Atmospheric, Geophysical, and Astronomical Services Administration)](https://bagong.pagasa.dost.gov.ph/) website:

-1. Rain Data Scraper: Scrapes automated rain gauge data from the PAGASA website and saves it to a CSV file.
+1. **pagasa_rain.py**: Scrapes automated rain gauge data from the PAGASA website and saves it to a CSV file.
-2. PAGASA Stations Script: Extracts latitude and longitude information for various PAGASA stations from PDF files linked on the PAGASA site.
+2. **pagasa_stations**: Extracts latitude and longitude information for various PAGASA stations from PDF files linked on the PAGASA site.

 ## Requirements